 Anyelin lives with her father and her mother.
-She is responsible for caring for children, running errands and cleaning.
+Her duties at home include caring for children, running errands and cleaning.
+There are 2 children in the family.
 Her father is sometimes employed as a laborer and her mother maintains the home.
-There are 2 children in the family.

 Anyelin lives in the mountainous community of Las Crucitas, home to approximately 1,800 residents.
 Typical houses are constructed of dirt floors, wood walls and corrugated iron roofs.
 The regional diet consists of maize, beans, chicken, guinea pig, bread, beef, plantains, rice and potatoes.